Embryo Chair Chair, 1988

 This is a chair.
-It is dated ca. 1988 and we acquired it in 2016.
+It was designed by Marc Newson and manufactured by IDEE Japan.
+It is dated 1988 and we acquired it in 2016.
 Its medium is polished aluminum, molded polyurethane foam covered in neoprene.
 It is a part of the Product Design and Decorative Arts department.

 The amorphic shape of Newson's Embryo chair is a postmodern rendition of the natural forms and shapes used by designers during the mid-20th century.
 Newson's futuristic vision of design has no boundaries, as he has designed everything from chairs to aircraft interiors to backpacks.

 Our curators have highlighted 4 objects that are related to this one.
 Here are three of them, selected at random:

 H x W x D: 88.3 × 78.1 × 83.8 cm (34 3/4 in. × 30 3/4 in. × 33 in.)

 Embryo Chair Chair, 1988; Designed by Marc Newson (Australian, b.
 1962); polished aluminum, molded polyurethane foam covered in neoprene; H x W x D: 88.3 × 78.1 × 83.8 cm (34 3/4 in. × 30 3/4 in. × 33 in.); Gift of George R. Kravis II; 2016-5-12

 This object was previously on display as a part of the exhibition Energizing the Everyday: Gifts From the George R. Kravis II Collection.